How Many Pay Periods in a Year: Everything You Need to Know

 - For employers who do their own in-house payroll, the weekly process is time-consuming and keeps payroll administrators in a position where other tasks may not be attended to on time.

 With a bi-weekly payroll system, employees are paid every other week resulting in 26 paychecks in a year.

 - Bi-weekly pay is usually scheduled on a specific day, every two weeks.

-- Employers benefit using a bi-weekly payroll system that is outsourced to a payroll service because the cost of computing and running the payroll is less expensive than hourly payroll.
+- Employers benefit from using a bi-weekly payroll system that is outsourced to a payroll service because the cost of computing and running the payroll is less expensive than weekly payroll.

 - In-house payroll administrators have more time for other work-related tasks when payroll is run bi-weekly.